Implantation Cramping – Everything You Need to Know

 Implantation cramps can usually be felt in the lower abdomen, lower back or even around the pelvic area.
 On occasions, the implantation cramps may only be felt on one side of your lower abdomen.

-One sided lower abdomen pain can also be a sign of an ectopic pregnancy.
+One sided lower abdomen pain (lower stomach pain on one side) can also be a sign of an ectopic pregnancy.
 If you are experiencing one sided lower abdominal pain, alongside any ectopic pregnancy symptoms- other symptoms such as a missed period (and other pregnancy signs), pain in the tip of your shoulder, discomfort when urinating or having a bowel movement and brown watery discharge or vaginal bleeding- you should consult your doctor, as ectopic pregnancies require medical intervention and they can be serious.

 How Can I Be Sure They Are Implantation Cramps?